pallix/bobkonf2023-elixir-workshop/tapa_genserver/README.md

 GenServer and not just a function in a module?

 Technically `TreeStore` could be an Agent but for the purpose of the tutorial it's better to have it as a GenServer, to give an example of a simple GenServer.
+Agents are beyond the scope of this tutorial and are used to share a common state between processes.
+You can see them as GenServers where the only thing you can do on them is change and query their state.
+Internally Agents are implemented with GenServers...

 </details>